Solar power in California: History

-The size of the systems to be installed is to be somewhat limited and is intended to perform a supplementary role.
-Builders will be able to decrease the size of the system further if they incorporate power storage into the home.
-The justification for the smaller size of the systems is due to the high amount of solar power produced by the grid during the daytime, much of which is attributable to California's extensive use of utility grade solar systems.
-This overlap would devalue a more powerful home solar system, as the energy it would displace from the grid would be largely solar generated.
+Solar systems with battery storage are now much more valuable than systems without battery storage, mostly because new solar generation exacerbates the duck curve (varying power supply from traditional power plants).
+Solar production causes fossil-fuel power plants to be turned down to minimum during the day, but when solar production stops in the evening peaker plants must quickly ramp generation by 5GW an hour to supply peak demand.
+New solar generation only displaces other solar generation and increases the supply ramping needed by peaker plants, which is expensive for utilities.
+Battery storage systems flatten the duck curve by storing solar and wind energy at non-peak hours and discharging it at peak hours.
+Battery output peaked at 10 GW in May 2025, of a 15.7 GW capacity.
+California's most recent net energy metering policy now incentivizes systems with battery storage more than solar systems with no installed storage.

 Housing affordability is also a concern with this measure, an area where California already struggles greatly.
 According to a 2017 survey conducted by the U.S. Census Bureau, 37.8% of California homeowners with mortgages are "cost-burdened," with housing costs exceeding 30% of the household income, and 16.3% face housing costs exceeding 50% of the household income.
 The CEC predicts that the requirement of photovoltaic panels will increase the cost of a newly built single-family home by about $40 per month in extra mortgage payments, but eventually save about $80 on electricity costs.
 The CEC released data showing that the system would more than pay for itself, however charitable organizations such as Habitat for Humanity have expressed their concerns as this will require the organization to receive additional donations to pay for the photovoltaic panels that the group would be required to install on every house it builds.